-- The Regional Center is able to count direct, indirect, and induced jobs for purposes of satisfying the legal requirement of creation of 10 jobs, decreasing the risk that there will be a problem in having the condition removed after two years.
+- The Regional Center is able to count direct, indirect, and induced jobs for purposes of satisfying the legal requirement of creation of 10 jobs.
+Although the new law only permits up to 90% of the indirect jobs to be counted and places limits on construction-related jobs, it does not substantially change the underlying attraction of the Regional Center.
+Because it does allow the counting of indirect jobs, this significantly decreases the risk that there will be a problem in having the condition removed after two years.
 This contrasts with non-RC projects, which can only count direct jobs.

 - The management companies of the Regional Centers are usually operated by American specialists in their respective areas (e.g., commercial real estate, corporate finance), and thus more adept at ensuring the viability of the investment and satisfaction of the job creation requirements.